 Acute kidney failure is extremely dangerous and needs medical attention.
 Symptoms include:

 - Swelling in the hands, feet or face

 Acute kidney failure develops within a matter of hours or days and can be fatal if not treated.
 Long-term, chronic kidney failure can also ultimately be fatal, but it has a wide range of symptoms and may not be easy to diagnose until the damage has been done.

 For some patients, kidney disease could have been prevented or lessened if only they had known they should stop using Prevacid or switch to a different heartburn medication.
 The manufacturer, Takeda, has earned big profits selling this drug without considering the side effects or taking steps to warn the public about the potential for devastating kidney failure.
 They should be held accountable for the damage they have done.

 Talk to a Prevacid Kidney Failure Lawsuit Lawyer

 At John Foy & Associates, our attorneys are exploring potential claims against the manufacturers of Prevacid and other dangerous PPIs.
 Because we are a large law firm with strong experience handling medical claims, we have the resources and know-how to take on large pharmaceutical companies.
 We always work on a contingency fee basis, which means you won’t pay us a fee unless we recover money for you.

 Let us get you started with a free, no-obligation consultation.
 We’ll listen to your story, answer your questions, and explain your options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Contact us or fill out the form to your right and get your FREE consultation today.